ethereumclassic/ethereumclassic.github.io/content/blog/2022-06-10-multichain-interoperability-to-ethereum-classic/index.en.md

 ## Earn Liquidity Rewards on Bridged Assets

-[ETC Swap](https://etcswap.org) is natively featuring these assets in its token list as flagship liquidity pools for its swap product.
-Liquidity providers can earn rewards, so please consider support the swap product and adding liquidity to build up depth in these young markets.
+[ETC Swap](https://etcswap.org) natively features these bridged assets in its token list as identified by the "any" prefix to the asset ticker.
+The bridged assets are parmount to bootstrapping the on-chain liquidity markets of meaningful, flagship liquidity pools for Ethereum Classic.
+Liquidity providers earn rewards, so please consider supporting the swap product by adding liquidity to these young markets.
 Currently it costs a fraction of a penny to execute a swap on Ethereum Classic.
-A portion of trading fees on [ETC Swap](https://swap.ethereumclassic.com) goes to future proofing development on Ethereum Classic via the [LTS Development Fund](https://gitcoin.co/grants/412/ethereum-classic-dao-defi-stack).
+Also, a portion of trading fees on [ETC Swap](https://swap.ethereumclassic.com) goes to future proofing development on Ethereum Classic via the [LTS Development Fund](https://ethereumclassicdao.org).

 Guide: [Using MetaMask with Ethereum Classic](https://ethereumclassic.org/guides/metamask)